StringEpsilon/PhpSerializerNET/README.md

 * [ ] General polish.
 * [ ] Reorganize unit tests.

-## Non-TODO:

-- Support for the object notation PHP has for the format.
-I simply don't need it.
-But if you do, please submit a PR.

 ## Why?

 I'm working with some legacy project that uses the format and the only other implementation of a serializer/deserializer I found had no license attached and I needed something GPL compatible.
 So wrote this one from scratch.